- There are three main types of crowdfunding: equity-based, donation-based and debt-based.

 Types of Crowdfunding

-- Donation-based crowdfunding: Asking a crowd to donate to a project or business in exchange for non-monetary rewards.
-They returns can be tangible or intangible (such as the finished product)
+This involves asking a crowd to donate to a project or business in exchange for non-monetary rewards.
+The returns can be tangible or intangible (such as the finished product).

-- Debt-based crowdfunding (or peer to peer lending): Asking a crowd to donate to a project or business in exchange for financial return at a later date.
+Also known as peer to peer lending, this form of crowdfunding involves asking a crowd to donate to a project or business in exchange for financial return at a later date.
 The potential of dividend returns can be raised through debt-based crowdfunding.